-Lacrosse stretching exercises to improve your game and do away with lacrosse injuries for good.
+Lacrosse stretches to improve your game and do away with lacrosse injuries for good.

 The physically demanding sport Lacrosse was first played by Native Indian tribesmen in North America.
 To score, you have to shoot a small rubber ball into the opposing team’s goal using a long handled racket.

 Lacrosse was also called baggataway, tewaarathon and deconchigwiis.
 It has deep spiritual roots in native culture and was thought of as "The Creator’s Game."
 It was believed to impart important lessons in courage, honor, respect and strength, and was often played to settle disputes between rival tribes as well as to train warriors for battle.
 Played with several hundred players, a game of tribesmen’s Lacrosse could last 3 days or longer.

 Competitive lacrosse players must be in excellent condition due the extremely demanding physical nature of the sport.
 In order to successfully play the game an athlete must rely on a range of fitness skill sets.
 Players need strength, endurance, flexibility, and coordination.
 Cardiovascular health is also an extremely important part of a player’s ability as they are required to sprint 25 to 50 yards at regular intervals as they move their way up and down the 110 yard playing field.